silentwhaleluo/Database-Notes/SQL.md

 ## User Defined Procedures
 Procedures can implement **business logic**
 - Type
-	a.
-Using SQL Code - Uses TSQL to develop
+	1. Using SQL Code - Uses TSQL to develop
-	b. **CLR - Common Language Runtime**, it uses C# code and libraries to achieve some functionality which is not possible with SQL.
+	2. **CLR - Common Language Runtime**, it uses C# code and libraries to achieve some functionality which is not possible with SQL.

 - Properties
 	- Procedures store **execution plan** when the procedure is **first time executed** after its creation.